The topics covered in this section include:

 You need the model you want to be scale to be current.
 To learn how to make a model current visit Opening, Closing, and Using the Navigator Window.

 The Scale Tool is controlled by a window with three tabbed panes.
-The is used to specify parameters relating to the subject data, the generic model, and how the model is to be scaled.
+The Settings Pane is used to specify parameters relating to the subject data, the generic model, and how the model is to be scaled.
 The Scale Factors Pane is used to specify the scale factors for each segment.
 The Scale Static Pose Weights Panel pane is used to specify weights on marker positions and joint angles for solving an inverse kinematics problem for the static pose.
 The inverse kinematics solution for the static pose is used to place the virtual markers on the model so that they coincide with the measured marker locations on the subject.

 The Control Panel